How can I SEO my WordPress blog? How can I make it easy to find on-line?

 This plugin looks for related posts on your site based on title, content, tags and category and I’ve found it to be highly accurate.
 It also offers a lot of flexibility in configuration.

 Once it’s set up it will display and link to related posts beneath each of your articles, which is very helpful to both people and the search engines.

-2. SEO Smart Links, which you can find here.
+2. WPA SEO Auto Linker, which you can find here.

 This is another way of linking posts together.
 This plugin automatically finds posts to link to based on keywords in your article and, additionally, you can manually specify keywords and the specific posts you want them to link to.

 Then, when it finds a keyword in an article it automatically creates a link to the related article.